rishichawda/bgcreate/README.md

 # webdesign-bgcreate
 Create background images with particles effect and download files to your local device.

-> Project currently doesn't completely support `Safari browser`.
+> Project currently doesn't completely support `Safari browser` due to issues in canvas updates.

 Project is hosted at :